oktadev/okta-blog/_source/_posts/2020-04-09-build-fast-website-csharp-dapper.md

 ## Adding the Models

-Now that I’m happy with the service, I can begin creating the models.
+Now that I'm happy with the service, I can begin creating the models.

 Under the models folder, I will add five files: